beapdk/beapdk_EEG_bhsproject/README.md

 The sample consisted of 93 college students with an ADHD condition.
 Different types of measurements are included in this data sample.
 EEG data recording was performed using a 32-channel electrode cap and consisted of eyes-opened at-rest recording of 5-minute duration.
 Time-frequency analyses were conducted for each electrode in order to extract amplitude means for each frequency band.
 Neuropsychological assessment measures included were Conners questionnaire (self-report), WAIS-IV working memory subscale and IVA-II behavioral test.

 ### Tools
- * [Markdown](https://guides.github.com/features/mastering-markdown/), to structure the text.

  * Git and GitHub
  * Jupyter Notebook
- * Python : main packages : pandas, SNFpy based of previous [Markdown] (https://github.com/rmarkello/snfpy)
+ * Python : main packages : pandas, SNFpy based of previous [markdown](https://github.com/rmarkello/snfpy)

 ### Deliverables